University open day tips (on a budget)

 On taster days, you essentially get to live as a uni student for the day, spending time on campus, sitting in on example lectures and meeting staff.

-Taster days are also a good way of getting to know other A-level students planning to study the same subject – you can use the opportunity to find out things like which unis they're looking at and how they're getting on.
+Taster days are also a good way of getting to know other A Level/Scottish Highers students planning to study the same subject – you can use the opportunity to find out things like which unis they're looking at and how they're getting on.

 And who knows, you may even end up on the same course as someone from a taster day.
-When you start making friends at university, we're sure the familiar face will be very welcome.
+When you start making friends at university, the familiar face will be very welcome.